 UMPQUA RIVER, NORTH: steelhead, trout

-Access to the North Umpqua is limited with the closure of areas in the Umpqua National Forest and other public and private lands around the fire.
+Access to the North Umpqua is limited with the closure of areas in the Umpqua National Forest and on private lands around the fire.
 No recent fishing reports.

-Some of the North Umpqua and tributaries are open for trout (those above Slide Creek Dam): check the fishing regulations to see which areas are closed.
+Some of the North Umpqua and tributaries are open for trout (those above Slide Creek Dam).
+These areas may be tough to access during the winter month.
+Check the fishing regulations to see which areas are open.